 You too can make this cute Easter bunny cake.
 My mother has been making this cake for years.
+Even though my brothers and are a adults with children of our own, my mom still makes this Easter Bunny cake for Easter when the grandkids are around.
 It’s so simple and even though it’s not the fanciest cake, it is always a winner with kids.
-I have fond memories from childhood holding up this cake at Easter to have our photo taken with it.
+I have fond memories from childhood holding up this Easter bunny cake at Easter to have our photo taken with it.

 There’s no special equipment needed for this cake — just two round cake pans.

 - Two round cake pans (I use 9 inch)

 - White icing (you can make your own or use store bought)